iam-manzoor/Terraform/AWS-Terraform-TTWPSH/Day-05/Variables.md

 - **OUTPUT**
   - Prints it on the console.
   - Use it to output the details of the created resources
+  - `terraform output` to print the output variables.
 ```
 output "vpc_id" {
   value = aws_vpc-sample.id